Spring Cyber Solutions Fest 2025: Attack Surface & Vulnerability Management Track

 9:25 AM

-Staying on top of vulnerabilities is challenging, and with the National Vulnerability Database (NVD) slowdown, it’s even trickier.
-What if those delays could spark innovation?
-While NIST works to address the backlog of unprocessed vulnerabilities, there are methods to track, assess, and prioritize CVEs effectively.
+Staying on top of vulnerabilities is challenging.
+With the National Vulnerability Database (NVD) backlog and unpredictable current affairs, it’s even trickier.
+What if CVE enrichment delays could spark innovation?
+While NIST and NVD work hard to address the backlog, there are methods to conduct your own CVE enrichment using OSINT and machine learning (ML) tools.

 Josh Darby MacLellan, Staff Threat Intelligence Advisor, Customer Success, Feedly